mike-weiner/display-event-locations-tec/README.md

 9. This is what the tooltip for a featured event will look like after activating this plugin with the location name and street address enabled with the legacy calendar template.

 ## Changelog

+### 3.0.2
+* Released on February 8, 2020
+* Fixed: Fixed inconsistencies in the plugin name within the files headers.
+* Fixed: Removed unintended logic from plugin.php that used tribe_events_views_v2_is_enabled().
+* Updated: The description of this plugin has been updated to reflect new features.
+* Edited: plugin.php
+* Edited: README.md* Edited: /includes/settings-page/admin-page.php
+* Edited: /includes/settings-page/settings-page.php
+* Edited: /includes/settings-page/settings-callbacks.php

 ### 3.0.1
 * Released on February 7, 2020